 In other words, if you are in a collision, and it is not your fault, the other driver and/or vehicle owner is supposed to have insurance to cover your damages- to make sure you get the help you need to get well and to fix your vehicle.
 Most of the time your health insurance will work with the health care providers and then the at-fault drivers insurance will subrogate or pay back your health insurance for any amounts paid out due to the accident.

-Contact us and we will be happy to review your information - the first consultation is free with absolutely no-obligation.
+Contact us and we will be happy to review your information, and help you through the process of injury recovery - the first consultation is free with absolutely no-obligation.
+405-525-1900.